MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted.md

 ## Creating Column Master Keys in Azure Key Vault

 Azure Key Vault helps safeguard cryptographic keys and secrets, and it is a convenient option for storing column master keys for Always Encrypted, especially if your applications are hosted in Azure.
 To create a key in [Azure Key Vault](/azure/key-vault/general/overview), you need an [Azure subscription](https://azure.microsoft.com/free/) and an Azure Key Vault.
 A key can be stored in a key vault or in a [managed HSM](https://docs.microsoft.com/azure/key-vault/managed-hsm/overview).
-To be a valid column master key, a kay managed in Azure Key Vault must be an RSA key.
+To be a valid column master key, the key managed in Azure Key Vault must be an RSA key.

 ### Using Azure CLI, Portal or PowerShell